Electron Engine ™

 The EE31 board can be used with two gain factors, using the solder jumpers.

-For building it inside existing amplifiers, 1:1 is advised.
+For existing d applications.
+1:1 is advised.

 Background Information